mozilla/deepspeech-playbook/README.md

 ## [Applying DeepSpeech to real world problems](EXAMPLES.md)

 This section covers specific use cases where DeepSpeech can be applied to real world problems, such as transcription, keyword searching and voice controlled applications.

+---

+# How you can help provide feedback on the DeepSpeech PlayBook

+You can help to make the DeepSpeech PlayBook even better by providing [via a GitHub Issue](LINK TO COME WHEN REPO HOME IS SORTED)

+* Please _try these instructions_, particularly for building a Docker image and running a Docker container, on multiple distributions of Linux so that we can identify corner cases.

+* Please _contribute your tacit knowledge_ - such as:
+  - common errors encountered in data formatting, environment setup, training and validation
+  - techniques or approaches for improving the scorer, alphabet file or the accuracy of Word Error Rate (WER) and Character Error Rate (CER).
+  - case studies of the work you or your organisation have been doing, showing your approaches to data validation, training or evaluation.

+* Please identify errors in text - with many eyes, bugs are shallow :-)